-- Computer-Generated Reminders for Follow-up Testing Have reduced the number of patients subject to unnecessary repeat testing, and reduced the time until appropriate treatment could be administered
+- Computer-Generated Reminders for Follow-up Testing: Reduced the number of patients subject to unnecessary repeat testing and reduced the time until appropriate treatment could be administered.

-- Standardized Protocols Have increased survival rates of patients in intensive care and may raise the efficiency of decision support systems.
+- Standardized Protocols Have increased survival rates of patients in intensive care and may raise decision support systems’ efficiency.

 Some preventive methods to control infection and cross-contamination are:

-- Hand-washing as a standard and common practice between dental employees
+- Hand-washing is a standard and common practice between dental employees.

-Many microbial pathogens, from HIV to tuberculosis, can possibly survive from 2 hours to 8 months on the surface of contaminated equipment.
+From HIV to tuberculosis, many microbial pathogens can survive from 2 hours to 8 months on the surface of contaminated equipment.
 Thus, disinfecting these surfaces should be accomplished between patients using an approved medical disinfectant.
-Another important guideline to avoid the spread of deadly diseases such as the HIV virus is the correct handling of sharp objects.
+Another important guideline to avoid the spread of deadly diseases such as the HIV is the correct handling of sharp objects.
 Some reminders are:

 - “Sharps” containers should be disposed of properly when 3/4 full.

 Another important factor to remember is that certain physical conditions in the patient may complicate certain medical procedures.
-For example, the introduction of any prosthetic device, whether joint implant, pacemaker, or heart valve, increases patient risk for focal infection; implants provide a healthy medium for bacterial colonization and infection.
+For example, the introduction of any prosthetic device, whether joint implant, pacemaker, or heart valve, increases the patient’s risk for focal infection; implants provide a healthy medium for bacterial colonization and infection.

-In the case of a patient with joint replacements, the ADA recommends a course of prophylactic antibiotic treatment to prevent risks of bacterial build up.
-In these particular cases, the dentist should consider treatment on an individual basis and consult with the patients physician or orthopedic surgeon to evaluate the risks of joint infection in that patient.
+In the case of a patient with joint replacements, the ADA recommends a course of prophylactic antibiotic treatment to prevent risks of bacterial build-up.
+In these particular cases, the dentist should consider treatment on an individual basis and consult with the patient’s physician or orthopedic surgeon to evaluate joint infection risks in that patient.

-A bite to the inside of the cheek, lip or tongue can provide an easy route for transmission of oral bacteria into the bloodstream of the soft tissues.
+A bite to the inside of the cheek, lip, or tongue can provide an easy route for transmission of oral bacteria into the soft tissues’ bloodstream.
 Thus, dentists are responsible for treating these lesions first and forming a diagnosis of whether these lesions signal a more serious disease such as HIV or oral cancer.

-Also keep in mind that prior to performing routine, elective, or invasive dental procedures, oral care practitioners may prescribe a regimen of antibiotic medication as dictated by the patient condition.
-Amoxycillin, ampicilin, erythromycin, and penicillin are among the prescribed medications that have proven effective on oral bacteria.
+Also, keep in mind that prior to performing routine, elective, or invasive dental procedures, oral care practitioners may prescribe a regimen of antibiotic medication as dictated by the patient’s condition.
+Amoxycillin, ampicillin, erythromycin, and penicillin are among the prescribed medications that have proven effective on oral bacteria.

 Root Cause Analysis